-Career Pathways are educational and training programs designed to prepare individuals for skilled employment in targeted industry sectors.
-These programs integrate academic and technical subjects, promote continuing education, and often lead to an industry recognized credential.
-Credit courses that are offered to fulfill specific workforce training needs may culminate in a college-level credential such as a career studies certificate, a certificate, or an AAS degree.
+Career Pathways are educational and training programs and services designed to integrate academic, technical, and employability skills to assist individuals in preparing for skilled employment in targeted industry sectors and to progress to the next level of education and/or employment.
+Continuing education and industry recognized credentials are key components.
+Credit and non-credit courses fulfill specific workforce training needs and may culminate in a college-level credential such as a career studies certificate, a certificate, or an AAS degree.

-Career Pathways programs and services are intended to prepare the emerging workforce, such as high school students and those entering the workforce for the first time.
-Programs and services are also targeted to the incumbent and transitional workforce, which includes adults who are seeking to progress in their current field, transition to a new career field, or return to work.
-Seamless curriculum programs are developed in cooperation with the local high schools and technical centers in the school divisions of Accomack and Northampton counties with some classes available as dual enrollment to high school students who qualify.
+Career Pathways programs and services prepare the emerging workforce such as high school students and those entering the workforce for the first time.
+In addition, programs and services are targeted to the incumbent and transitional workforce, which includes adults who are seeking to progress in their current field, transition to a new career field, or return to work.
+Seamless curricula are developed in cooperation with the local high schools and technical centers in the school divisions of Accomack and Northampton counties with some classes available as dual enrollment to high school students who qualify.

-Programs and services are grouped under the following categories:
+Programs and services include:

 - High School Career Coaches

+- Dual Enrollment

+- SOAR Virginia

 - Adult Career Coach

 - Experiential Learning/Job Placement Coordinator

-- Dual Enrollment
+- Success Coach Initiative

 - Postsecondary Perkins

 - Certification/Licensure Testing and Preparation

 - Career Readiness Certificate (CRC)

 - Microsoft Office Specialist (MOS)

-- Internet and Computing Core Certification (IC3)

-- Other technical and occupational testing also available
+- o Other technical and occupational testing also available

-Support is provided to students in local high schools through the High School Career Coaches and to the occupational/technical students at the college through the Adult Career Coach and the Experiential Learning/Job Placement Coordinator.
+Support is provided to students in local high schools through the High School Career Coaches and to students at the college through the Adult Career Coach, Experiential Learning/Job Placement Coordinator, and Success Coaches.
 Students are assisted in making informed decisions about their educational and career plans.
 They are introduced and referred to programs and resources that will help them be successful.
-In addition to academics, work readiness skills are emphasized and employers are a vital component to provide students with work-based learning opportunities.
+Work readiness skills are emphasized and employers are a vital component for providing students with work-based learning opportunities.
 Contact Teresa Guy at 757.789.1790 for more information about Career Pathways programs and services.